 Restaurant in Baeza, Spain

-One menu.
+255Pearl PointsOne menu.
 Book it for the occasion.

-Acebuche holds a 2025 Michelin Plate and a near-perfect 4.9 Google rating at the €€ price tier — the strongest value case in Baeza for a serious dinner.
+Acebuche holds a 2025 Michelin Plate and a near-perfect at the €€ price tier — the strongest value case in Baeza for a serious dinner.
 Carmen and Javo, trained at the one-Michelin-star El Invernadero in Madrid, run a single concise menu that fuses Extremaduran sourcing with Argentine technique.
 Book one to two weeks ahead for special occasions.

 One menu.
-That is what Acebuche offers, and it is the decision that defines everything else about the experience.
+That is what Acebuche offers, it is the decision that defines everything else about the experience.
 When a kitchen commits to a single concise menu rather than a sprawling à la carte, it signals that every ingredient arriving at the pass has been chosen deliberately.
-The cooking Carmen and Javo are doing here draws from two distinct culinary traditions: the produce-driven, landscape-rooted cuisine of Extremadura, and the fire-forward, herb-rich cooking of Argentina.
+The cooking Carmen and Javo are doing here draws from two distinct culinary traditions: the produce-driven, landscape-rooted cuisine of Extremadura, the fire-forward, herb-rich cooking of Argentina.
 Those are not arbitrary reference points — they reflect the respective origins of the two chefs, who met while working at El Invernadero in Madrid.
-The result is a menu that feels personal without being, and regionally anchored without being parochial.
+The result is a menu that feels personal without being, regionally anchored without being parochial.

 Sourcing is where this kitchen earns its credibility.
-Extremadura is one of Spain's most biodiverse food-producing regions: Ibérico pig raised on acorns, wild herbs, game, and some of Spain's most serious olive oil all come from the territory surrounding Baeza.
+Extremadura is one of Spain's most biodiverse food-producing regions: Ibérico pig raised on acorns, wild herbs, game, some of Spain's most serious olive oil all come from the territory surrounding Baeza.
 When a kitchen frames its menu around these ingredients rather than importing prestige products, the price point reflects reality rather than theatre.
 At €€, Acebuche is asking you to pay for craft and sourcing intelligence, not for a famous name above the door.
-That is a reasonable ask, and the Michelin Plate recognition for 2025 confirms that the quality is there to back it up.
+That is a reasonable ask, the Michelin Plate recognition for 2025 confirms that the quality is there to back it up.

-The Argentine thread in the cooking adds something less immediately obvious but equally important: an understanding of how heat and char interact with premium raw material, and a comfort with big, direct flavours that can sometimes be absent from the more restrained register of Andalusian fine dining.
+The Argentine thread in the cooking adds something less immediately obvious but equally important: an understanding of how heat and char interact with premium raw material, a comfort with big, direct flavours that can sometimes be absent from the more restrained register of Andalusian fine dining.
 The combination of Extremaduran terroir and Argentine technique is not a gimmick.
 It is the answer to a specific question: how do two chefs with different backgrounds cook honestly in a single room?
 The answer, at Acebuche, is that they cook together rather than alternating between two menus.

-The restaurant sits on Calle Canónigo Melgares Raya, in the part of Baeza that sees the most visitor footfall , the streets close to the cathedral and the Renaissance civic buildings that make this a UNESCO World Heritage city.
+The restaurant sits on Calle Canónigo Melgares Raya, in the part of Baeza that sees the most visitor footfall, the streets close to the cathedral and the Renaissance civic buildings that make this a UNESCO World Heritage city.
 That location matters for a practical reason: if you are arriving from outside Baeza, you do not need to search for the restaurant.
 It is in the logical centre of a walkable old town.
 The room itself has been completely renovated, which in this context means the physical space matches the ambition of the cooking rather than working against it.

 Medias raciones are available alongside the fixed menu, which gives a degree of flexibility that a strict tasting-only format would not allow.
 If you are eating with someone who wants to sample the kitchen's range without committing to every course, the media racion option makes that possible.
 It is also a sensible way to approach a second visit, when you already know the menu's direction and want to focus on specific dishes.

 For context on where Acebuche sits in the wider Spanish dining picture: venues like Arzak in San Sebastián, Azurmendi in Larrabetzu, and Aponiente in El Puerto de Santa María operate at €€€€ and carry multiple Michelin stars.
 Acebuche is not competing with them in scale or in ambition of production.
 It is competing with them in the narrower question of whether a meal leaves you certain it was worth the time and money.
-At €€ with a Michelin Plate and a near-perfect Google score, it clears that bar more reliably than many restaurants charging twice the price.

-If you are planning a trip to Baeza, see our full Baeza restaurants guide for the complete picture across price tiers, and pair your dinner reservation with a look at our full Baeza hotels guide if you are staying overnight.
+If you are planning a trip to Baeza, see our full Baeza restaurants guide for the complete picture across price tiers, pair your dinner reservation with a look at our full Baeza hotels guide if you are staying overnight.
 The city also has a developing bar scene covered in our full Baeza bars guide, and the olive oil-producing countryside around it is worth exploring through our full Baeza wineries guide and our full Baeza experiences guide.

 The one direct local peer to compare is Vandelvira, which offers contemporary cuisine in a converted Renaissance space.
 Vandelvira leans into the architectural drama of its setting; Acebuche leans into the plate.
 Which matters more to you on a given night is a reasonable question, but if the food is the priority, Acebuche is the clearer answer.

 Booking difficulty at Acebuche is rated Easy, but that should not be read as permission to leave it until the last minute, particularly if you are visiting Baeza during the spring and summer tourist season when the old town fills up and the city's small number of serious restaurants all feel the pressure.
 For a special occasion dinner, booking at least one to two weeks ahead is a reasonable baseline.
-The single-menu format means the kitchen cooks for a finite number of covers, and once those are full, they are full.
+The single-menu format means the kitchen cooks for a finite number of covers, once those are full, they are full.

 No phone number or website is listed in the current record, so the most reliable booking route is to contact the restaurant directly on arrival in Baeza or through a local hotel concierge who will have the current contact details.
-This is standard practice for smaller independent restaurants in Andalusian market towns, and it is not a barrier if you plan ahead.
+This is standard practice for smaller independent restaurants in Andalusian market towns, it is not a barrier if you plan ahead.

 Quick ref: Easy booking difficulty; book 1–2 weeks out for special occasions; single fixed menu with medias raciones also available; €€ price tier; Michelin Plate 2025; Baeza old town, walkable from main sights.